 The artist and influential member of the Bloomsbury Group Roger Fry lived at 48 Bernard Street opposite the entrance to the Russell Square tube station from 1926 until his death in 1934.
 The house is no longer there having suffered damage in the second world war and the site is now at Pret a Manger.

-Fry joined the Bloomsbury Group in 1910 after a chance meeting with Clive and Vanessa Bell in a railway carriage who invited him to give a lecture at the Friday club in 46 Gordon Square.
-He would go on to found the Omega Workshops in Fitzroy Square in 1913 and also organised the two exhibitions focusing on impressionism with the first called ‘Manet and the Post Impressionists‘ in late 1910 and the second called the ‘Second Post Impressionist Exhibition‘.
+Fry joined the Bloomsbury Group in 1910.
+This, after a chance meeting with Clive and Vanessa Bell in a railway carriage.
+Inviting him to give a lecture at the Friday club at 46 Gordon Square.
+He would go on to found the Omega Workshops in Fitzroy Square in 1913.
+Fry also organised two exhibitions focusing on impressionism.
+The first called ‘Manet and the Post Impressionists‘ was in late 1910 and the second called the ‘Second Post Impressionist Exhibition‘.
 Both would be held at the Grafton Galleries located at 8 Grafton Street.
-The shows actually ended up becoming key moments in the history of modern art and after the second show in 1912, ended up introducing term ‘bloomsbury‘ to the wider public.
+The shows became key moments in the history of modern art and after the second show in 1912, ended up introducing term ‘bloomsbury‘ to the wider public.